 - Flour a rolling pin and roll to around ¼-inch thickness.
 Cut into 6-inch rounds.
 Re-roll scraps as needed to make 12 total.

-- Place ½ slice of cheese in the middle of the dough round, top with 2 Tbsp scrambled eggs, 1 Tbsp ham cubes and the other half slice cheese.
+- Place ½ slice of cheese in the middle of the dough round, top with 2 tablespoon scrambled eggs, 1 tablespoon ham cubes and the other half slice cheese.

 - Pinch the dough around the filling.
 Place seam side down side by side in the skillet.